krashardiman-ctrl/pds-api-client/docs/source/developer/index.rst

 If you're a developer or maintainer of this package, this document's for you.
 This tells you how to generate and maintain the PDS API client.

-Automatically generates a python client library from OpenApi specification of the `PDS federated API`_.
+Automatically generates a python client library from OpenApi specification of the `PDS API`_.

 .. warning:: The link to the PDS federated API may be offline and/or not found.